thradams/cake/ownership.md

 On the other hand, placing the contracts alongside the function declaration keeps the contract closer to its implementation.
 Compilers (though Cake is not currently doing this yet) could create proxy functions to check postconditions at runtime.
+(See C++ 26 contracts)